getsentry/conduit/README.md

 - Streams that never reach Phase::End
 - Network failures during publishing

-A cleanup worker runs periodically (configurable via `CLEANUP_WORKER_INTERVAL_SEC`, default 120s), deleting streams that haven't received any publishes within the inactivity threshold.
+The cleanup service periodically scans for and deletes streams that haven't received any publishes within the inactivity threshold (scan interval configurable via `CLEANUP_INTERVAL_SEC`, default 120s).
 Active streams (receiving regular publishes) are kept alive indefinitely, supporting long-running or continuous streaming use cases.

 **Note:** While streams themselves are unbounded in duration, client connections (on the Gateway service) may have separate timeout limits.
 This allows clients to reconnect to ongoing streams as needed.

 When publishers signal stream completion by sending Phase::End, the stream is expired via Redis TTL.
-If TTL setting fails, the cleanup worker handles deletion as a fallback.
+If TTL setting fails, the cleanup service handles deletion as a fallback.

 **Note:** Publishers should implement retry logic for transient failures.
 The platform is designed for high frequency real-time streaming where retrying is a standard practice.